TwitterpinterestFacebookInstagrambluesky

 July 19: Third launch attempt

-A third attempt to launch the Soyuz 2-1a rocket with the Metop satellite on July 19, 2006 was aborted two minutes 19 seconds before a scheduled liftoff, according to the Russian sources (three minutes, five seconds before launch, according to Eumetsat.)
+A third attempt to launch the Soyuz 2-1a rocket with the Metop satellite on July 19, 2006 was aborted 2 minutes 19 seconds before a scheduled liftoff, according to the Russian sources (three minutes, five seconds before launch, according to Eumetsat.)

-On July 20, Igor Panarin, an official representative of the Russian space agency, Roskosmos, told Interfax news agency that the Metop launch would be delayed by no less than two months.
+On July 20, 2026, Igor Panarin, an official representative of the Russian space agency, Roskosmos, told Interfax news agency that the Metop launch would be delayed by no less than two months.
 According to Panarin, errors in the mathematical processing of the launch were discovered.
 According to Eumetsat, the problem was in the ground support system.
 Apparently, the command for the purging of the launch vehicle's turbo pumps was not received by the rocket, triggering automatic abort.

 On July 21, the Soyuz-2-1a was removed from the launch pad and returned to the processing building at Site 31.
 The payload section along with the third stage was to be separated from the rest of the launch vehicle and then from the third stage as well, in order to be transported to Site 112 for storage.